Constanza

 “Whoa,” the girl said, catching herself before they touched.
 “My bad.”

-Constanza froze. glancing up to find a tall girl in gray joggers and a Trinity University soccer hoodie.
+Constanza froze, glancing up to find a tall girl in gray joggers and a Trinity University soccer hoodie.
 Her dark brown hair, cut into a blunt bob, hugged her jawline, tucked behind her ears beneath a navy beanie.
-She had sharp features and a way of standing that made it look like she owned the ground under her feet.
-The girl tilted her head, giving a quick once-over and a sly, lopsided grin.
+She had sharp features and stood like she owned the ground under her feet.

-“I swear I wasn’t trying to run you over,” the girl said, adjusting her hoodie sleeve.
-“But, if this were a meet-cute, I’d give it a solid 9 out of 10.
-If you were a little more clumsy, I might’ve caught you.”
+“I swear I wasn’t trying to run you over,” the girl said, adjusting her hoodie sleeves.

 “Yeah,” Constanza said slowly.